1960s Opal Glass Table Lamp

 Herwig and Frank Sterckx, students at that time, never heard anything about production and were never paid for their work.
 The director died suddenly and the successor claimed not to believe in the modern direction.

 Glasfabriek De Rupel

-The company was sold by the Belgian government to the German company BEGA Gantenbrink-Leuchten, also owner of Glashütte Limburg and dismantled.
+The Belgian government sold the company to the German firm BEGA Gantenbrink-Leuchten, also owner of Glashütte Limburg and dismantled.
 The government wanted to recoup the overdue social security contributions.

 In addition to designing, the twins also had a modest career on television, but with a major impact.
 At that time there was only 1 TV station, named the BRT, (Belgian Radio and TV) so everyone watched it.

 They were a gimmick in the Echo show: the two guys with a ladder (De ladderdragers).
 Herwig and Frank Sterckx always just walked by and no further attention was paid to them.
 The program makers never gave any explanation, so the duo naturally started to intrigue.

 Below a fragment of the duo, recorded in Wetteren on March 14, 1969.
 The ladder of the two weird guys caught fire on the market and the fire brigade had to rush out…

 Echo was a Flemish human interest program that was broadcast every week from 1961 to 1973.
 Around 8,400 mini-reports were made.
 The program was often awarded.